ShamSinha/Image-Recognition-Website/README.md

         new_model.compile(optimizer='adam', loss='categorical_crossentropy', metrics=['accuracy'])

-3. Open this [link](https://drive.google.com/drive/folders/1BhAahnGUM2C-0FTiTE5wrqdifcjHY5lj?usp=sharing) to get Landmark_Image_Dataset used in training of our model
+3. Open this [link](https://drive.google.com/drive/folders/1BhAahnGUM2C-0FTiTE5wrqdifcjHY5lj?usp=sharing) to get Landmark_Image_Dataset used in training of our model.

-4. Now include 10 new classes as folders of it in above Landmark_Image_Dataset folder and make shortcut of it in My Drive
+4. Now include 10 new classes as folders of it in above Landmark_Image_Dataset folder and make shortcut of it in My Drive.

-4. To know total number of images as well as per-class present in your new dataset run
+4. To know total number of images as well as per-class present in your new dataset run this

         import os
         rootdir = '/content/drive/My Drive/Landmark_Image_Dataset'    # Landmark_Image_Dataset folder path